Science

 • Valcke M, Karthikeyan S, Walker M, Gagné M, Copes R, St-Amand A. Regional variations in human chemical exposures in Canada: A case study using biomonitoring data from the Canadian Health Measures Survey for the provinces of Quebec and Ontario.
 Int J Hyg Environ Health.
 2020 Jan 20;225:113451.

-OVERDOSED CANADIAN BABIES: MIREC study documents Canadian bottle-fed babies have lower IQ in optimally fluoridated communities while breast fed babies have extremely low F and significantly higher IQ. https://www.sciencedirect.com/science/article/pii/S0160412019326145
+OVERDOSED CANADIAN BABIES: MIREC study documents Canadian bottle-fed babies have lower IQ in optimally fluoridated communities compared to babies in non-fluoridated communities.
+Study also found breast-fed babies have extremely low F exposure and significantly higher IQ even after controlling for fetal fluoride exposure. https://www.sciencedirect.com/science/article/pii/S0160412019326145

 • Till C, Green R, Flora D, Hornung R, Martinez-Miller EA, Blazer M, Farmus L, Ayotte P, Muckle G, Lanphear B. Fluoride exposure from infant formula and child IQ in a Canadian birth cohort.
 Environment International.
 2020.